zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

       Shows a comment saved as a draft.

-8. After reviewing all files and recommending your changes, click the green up arrow at the top right to return to the main change page.
-Click the reply button, write some final comments, and submit your score for the patch set.
-Click post to submit the review of each reviewed file, as well as your final comment and score.
+6. Once you have reviewed all files and provided feedback, click the *green up arrow* at the top right to return to the main change page.
+Click the :guilabel:`Reply` button, write some final comments, and submit your score for the patch set.
+Click :guilabel:`Post` to submit the review of each reviewed file, as well as your final comment and score.
 Gerrit sends an email to the change-submitter and all listed reviewers.
 Finally, it logs the review for future reference.
-All individual comments are saved as Draft until the post button is clicked.
+All individual comments are saved as *Draft* until the :guilabel:`Post` button is clicked.

    .. figure:: figures/gerrit10.png
       :scale: 75 %